Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Numerical evidence

 Now, if we apply our SAMA to solve \eqref{eq:feasible_cvx2} using $b_{\Uc}(\ub, \bar{\ub}^c) := (1/2)\Vert \ub - \bar{\ub}^c\Vert^2$, the two main steps of SAMA becomes

 Clearly, the standard AMA is not applicable to solve \eqref{eq:feasible_cvx2} due to the lack of strong convexity.
 The standard ADMM applying to \eqref{eq:feasible_cvx2} becomes the alternative projection scheme \eqref{eq:DR_fp} for solving \eqref{eq:feasible_cvx}.
-This scheme can be arbitrarily slow if the geometry between two sets $\mathcal{C}_1$ and $\mathcal{C}_2$ is ill-posed.
+This scheme can be arbitrarily slow if the geometry between two sets $\Cc_1$ and $\Cc_2$ is ill-posed.

-To observe an interesting convergence behavior, we test the Dykstra projection, the Hauzageau method, and the ADMM \eqref{eq:admm_fb} (or its DR form \eqref{eq:DR_fp}), and compare them with our algorithms on the following configuration.
+To observe an interesting convergence behavior, we test Dykstra's projection, Hauzageau's method, and the ADMM \eqref{eq:admm_fb} (or its DR form \eqref{eq:DR_fp}), and compare them with our algorithms in the following configuration.

-We first choose $\mathcal{C}_i := \set{ \ub \in\R^p : \iprods{\mathbf{a}_i,\ub} \leq b_i}$ for $i=1,2$ as two half-planes in $\R^n$, where $b_1 = b_2 = 0$.
-Here, the normal vectors are $\mathbf{a}_1 := (\epsilon, \cdots, \epsilon, -1, \cdots, -1)^T$, and $\mathbf{a}_2 := (0, \cdots, 0, 1, \cdots, 1)^T$, where $\epsilon > 0$ is a positive angle.
+We first choose $\Cc_i := \set{ \ub \in\R^n \mid \iprods{\mathbf{a}_i,\ub} \leq b_i}$ for $i=1,2$ as two half-planes in $\R^n$, where $b_1 = b_2 = 0$.
+Here, the normal vectors are $\mathbf{a}_1 := (\epsilon, \cdots, \epsilon, -1, \cdots, -1)^{\top}$, and $\mathbf{a}_2 := (0, \cdots, 0, 1, \cdots, 1)^{\top}$, where $\epsilon > 0$ is a positive angle.
 The tangent angle $\epsilon$ is repeated $\lfloor n/2\rfloor$ times in $\mathbf{a}_1$, and the zero is repeated $\lfloor n/2\rfloor$ times in $\mathbf{a}_2$, where $n = 1000$.
-The starting point is chosen as $\ub^0 := (1,\cdots, 1)^T$.
+The starting point is chosen as $\ub^0 := (1,\cdots, 1)^{\top}$.
 By varying $\epsilon$, we can observe the convergence behavior of these five methods.

-We note that the Dykstra and Hauzageau algorithms solve directly the dual problem~\eqref{eq:distance problem}, while our methods and ADMM solve both the primal and dual problems~\eqref{eq:feasible_cvx2} and \eqref{eq:distance problem}.
+We note that Dykstra's and Hauzageau's algorithms directly solve the dual problem~\eqref{eq:distance problem}, while our methods and ADMM solve both the primal and dual problems~\eqref{eq:feasible_cvx2} and \eqref{eq:distance problem}.
 We compare these algorithms on the absolute dual objective residual $d(\lambda) - d^{\star}$ of \eqref{eq:distance problem}.